jamalfrnk/ContingencyTables_R/README.md

 This can be done directly from RStudio's "Import Dataset" button, or the "read.csv" command:

      TitanicSurvival = read.csv('TitanicSurvival.csv')

+#### Frequencies
+To produce contingency tables which calculate counts for each combination of categorical variables we can use R's `table` function.

+       # counts for sex (gender) categories
+       table(TitanicSurvival.csv$sex)
+       ##
+       ##      female    male
+       ##         466     843

+ If we want to understand the number of males and females of a particular age group we can produce a cross classificatin table:

+       # cross classification counts for gender by age
+       table(TitanicSurvival.csv$age, TitanicSurvival.csv$sex)
+       ##
+       ##                female    male
+       ##    0.166700006      1       0
+       ##    0.333299994      0       1
+       ##    0.416700006      0       1
+       ##    0.666700006      0       1
+       ##    0.75             2       1
+       ##    0.833299994      0       3
+       ##    0.916700006      1       1
+       ##    1                5       5
+       ##    2                7       5
+       ##    3                3       4
+       ##    4                5       5
+The above cross classification table is only a snippet of the whole.
+It conveys the total number of male and female passengers on the the Titanic between the ages of 1.6months to 4years old.
+The entire table would range the ages of males and females aboard the Titanic from 1.6 months to 80years old.

+We can also produce multidimensional tables based on three or more categorical variables.
+For this we leverage the `ftable` function to print the results more attractively.
+In this case we assess the count of passengers by sex, passengerClass, survived:

+       ## customer counts across gender by passengerClass and survived
+       table1 <- table(TitanicSurvival.csv$sex, TitanicSurvival.csv$passengerClass, TitanicSurvival.csv$survived)
+       ftable(table1)

+                    no yes
+    ## female 1st    5 139
+    ##        2nd   12  94
+    ##        3rd  110 106
+    ## male   1st  118  61
+    ##        2nd  146  25
+    ##        3rd  418  75

+#### Proportions

+We can also produce contingency tables thast present the proportions (percentages) of each category or combination of categories.
+To do this we simply feed the frequency tables produced by `table` function to the `prop.table` function.
+The following reproduces the previous tables but calculates the proportions rather than counts:

+     # percentage of gender categories
+     table2 <- table(TitanicSurvival.csv$sex)
+     prop.table(table2)
+     ##
+     ##        female         male
+     ##     0.3559969    0.6440031

+     # percentage of gender of a particular age group
+     table3 <- table(TitanicSurvival.csv$sex, TitanicSurvival.csv$age)
+     prop.table(table3)
+     ##
+     ##
+     ##                  25           26
+     ## female 0.0057361377 0.0086042065
+     ## male   0.0267686424 0.0200764818
+     # Please note: This is only a snippet of my result contingency table.
+The data here represents the percentage of females : males of age 25 and 26.

+     # customer percentages across gender by passengerClass and survived
+     # using table1 from previous code chunk
+     ftable(round(prop.table(table1), 3))
+     #               no   yes
+     # female 1st  0.004 0.106
+     #        2nd  0.009 0.072
+     #        3rd  0.084 0.081
+     # male   1st  0.090 0.047
+     #        2nd  0.112 0.019
+     #        3rd  0.319 0.057

 We use the `head` function to see the first few lines of the dataset.

        head(TitanicSurvival)